 Don’t send them away to the landfills yet!

 There are many ways to recycle, upcycle or repurpose your old clothes despite your busy schedules.

 You can turn them into a cleaning rag, a pet bed, an accessory, or an instant costume for holidays!

 Discover 17 simple yet brilliant ideas on what you can do with old clothing here.

 By repurposing old clothes, you can minimize waste at home and help reduce the fashion industry’s environmental impact.

-Alternatively, you can also reduce waste by supporting eco-friendly clothing brands.
+Alternatively, you can also reduce waste by supporting eco-friendly clothing brands and upcycled clothing brands.